leonmeka/sortql-cli/readme.md

 This will install **sortQL** globally on your computer, allowing you to run it from any directory.

-# Upgrading
+## Upgrading

-In case you already have **sortQL** installed, you can upgrade to the latest version by running the following command:
+In case you already have **sortQL** installed, you can upgrade to the latest version with:

 ```bash
 npm upgrade -g @sortql/sortql-cli